SyedAlthamish/PostureMonitor_V.2.0/v.2.0/Source/PICO Source/readme.txt

 - PICO Source is a file containing source code that runs in the PICO microcontroller.
-- The additional files contains code that aren't necessary but helpful
+- The additional files contains code that aren't necessary but helpful when needed.
+- the purpose of each file is depicted within its documentation present in each file